MessageHub: WhatsApp Inbox Configuration

 Understanding WhatsApp Integration Options

-The Cloud API is Meta's official solution for WhatsApp integration, offering direct access to the platform without the need for third-party providers.
-It’s ideal for businesses seeking a robust, scalable solution with complete control.
+The WhatsApp Cloud API is Meta’s official solution for integrating WhatsApp, offering direct access to the platform without third-party providers.
+It’s ideal for businesses that want full control over the connection and data handling.

 1. Create a Facebook Developer App with the WhatsApp Product enabled.
 For additional guidance, refer to the Facebook Developer documentation.